 Monopolies work under the rubrics of free markets, but they also eliminate the free market, and with it, the possibility of feedback loops.
 If there are no competitors, if consumers have no options, then feedback is muzzled.
 In a world that is changing rapidly, those problems leave the monopolist’s industry, and his host nation, at a great disadvantage.

 So we see that the vulnerability of the Big 3 Freedoms is also their value: the feedback loop.
-Eliminate the feedback loop, and our laws and rules are nullified.
-Without feedback, there is no freedom.
+Eliminate the feedback loop, and our laws and rules are nullified, and there is no freedom.

 Continue reading below…